MohammedShwabi/maktabati/README.md

 - 🌐 Auto-complete advanced search functionality.
 - 👥 User management system.
 - 👤 User pages and user profiles.
-- 🌍 Support for multiple languages for books.
-- 🌍 Support for multiple languages for authors.
-- 🌍 Support for multiple languages for publishers.
+- 🌍 Support for multiple languages for books, authors and publishers.
 - 🧹 Sorting and filtering options for books.
 - 👥 Ability to associate multiple authors with a book.